In test of loyalties, former Virginia Tech coach Frank Beamer wears South Carolina black for son

 Pry, the current Virginia Tech coach, knew the elder Beamer would have to support his son.

-At last month's ACC Football Kickoff, Pry was asked about the opening game at Mercedes-Benz Stadium testing Frank Beamer's conflicting loyalties.
+At last month's ACC Football Kickoff, Pry was asked about the opening game at Mercedes-Benz Stadium testing Frank Beamer's conflicting loyalties for the game referred to as the “Beamer Bowl.”

 “He loves Virginia Tech an awful lot, but he loves his son first,” Pry said with a chuckle.
 “I think if you ask Frank’s wife, she’d be like, ’My son is where it’s at, you kidding me?’”

+Frank Beamer drew a loud ovation when introduced before the game.
+He then delivered a pregame prayer when he asked “to watch over us here, including the two best fan bases in the country.”

 Frank Beamer coached Virginia Tech for 29 years and won 238 games.
-Under him, the Hokies were a perennial bowl team and played for the 1999 national championship.
+He led the Hokies to 23 consecutive bowl invitations and earned a spot in the College Football Hall of Fame.
+Virginia Tech played for the 1999 national championship under Beamer.

 Pry said he had mentioned the opener to the elder Beamer.